Minnesota Statute 573.02 Wrongful Death

 Many wrongful death cases in a nursing home setting are the result of a preventable event such as fall injury with resulting fractures or a subdural hematoma, or from some form of infection, such as urinary tract infections, or septic pressure sores, or wounds.

-If a loved one has suffered from an untimely death due to the neglect of a health care professional or facility, contact Attorney Kenneth L. LaBore to hold the negligent party accountable.
+If a loved one has suffered from an untimely death due to the neglect of a health care professional or facility, contact Attorney Kenneth L. LaBore to hold the negligent party accountable and get the recovery your family is entitled.
 Mr. LaBore can be reached for a free consultation by email at KLaBore@MNnursinghomeneglect.com or by phone at 612-743-9048 or toll free at 1-888-452-6589.

 Minnesota Wrongful Death Actions